|

 of your fee.
 The breakfast may be "continental" where you only get cereal or juice.
 But if they

-offer you a breakfast, it is usually the typical 2 eggs with toast and sausage and coffee or tea.
 Enough to keep the frugal or simple traveler alive for the day!
 You don't want to stay at any of the

 Hilton chain hotels or other big